howion/notes/notes/abstract-algebra/02-ring-theory/02-subrings.md

 > **Beware** that existence of unity in subring or the ring does not imply existence of unity in the other.
 Indeed, if they both have unity, they are not necessarily equal.
 >
 > Same issue is also true for the units.
-Remember, for multiplication operation, we are assumming sub-semi-group not subgroup.
+Remember, for multiplication operation, we are assumming sub-semigroup not subgroup.